-Westminster College is a private, nonprofit school in a suburban setting in Salt Lake City, Utah.
-Griffins was founded in 1875 and now enrolls around 1,850 students a year, including 1,427 undergrads.
-Griffins provides housing for up to 715 students.
-Most students live in off campus housing, and 50% of students spend their weekends on campus .
+Westminster College is a private, nonprofit school in the suburban setting of Salt Lake City, Utah.
+Griffins was founded in 1875 and the school currently enrolls around 1,535 students per year, including 1,166 undergraduates.
+Griffins ensures housing for up to 715 students.
+The majority of students live on campus, and first year-students are required to live in campus housing.
+On the weekends, about 50% of students stay on-campus and participate in campus events and social life.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Griffins students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Griffins has many options for athletes.
 See them all and learn more about life at Griffins on the Student Life page.

-Let's take a look at each of these factors to get a clearer sense of what Griffins offers and if it might be a good fit for you.
+Let's take a closer look at these areas to get a clearer sense of what Griffins offers and if the school seems like a good choice for you.

-It is moderately difficult to get into Griffins.
-Around 87% of applicants get into Griffins each year.
-Out of 1,921 applications received in 2021, 1,680 students were offered admission.
+Griffins is moderately difficult to get into.
+The university admitted 76% of all applicants in 2022.
+Out of 1,945 applications received in 2022, 1,476 students were offered admission.

-Out of all the first-year, full-time undergrads who start at Griffins, around 71% are still enrolled the next year.
-Griffins's six-year graduation rate for undergrads is 69%.
+Approximately 85% of first-year, full-time undergrads who start at Griffinscome back the next year.
+Around 63% of students who started at Griffins earn their Bachelor's degrees within six years.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.
 Within six months of graduating, 62% of graduates receive at least one full-time job offer.